Gamera: References and parodies

-Several franchises such as the aforementioned Dr. Slump, Detective Conan, Sailor Moon SuperS, and Jumbo Monster GOMERA have characters with the names "Gamera" and "Godzilla".
+Several franchises and merchandises, such as the aforementioned Dr. Slump, Detective Conan, Sailor Moon SuperS, and Jumbo Monster GOMERA have characters with the names "Gamera" and "Godzilla".
+In response to the bankruptcy of Daiei, a novel The Flute of Gomera was published, with its title referencing to both Gamera and Godzilla.
+It situated Yonesaburo Tsukiji as the protagonist, and featured the difficulties that Daiei's tokusatsu crews had faced.
 There had also been various toy merchandises, generally refereed as "Pachimon" (パチモン, Pachimon), literally meaning "counterfeit" (jp), based on various tokusatsu characters by major studios including Gamera and Godzilla and Ultraman franchises.

 In 2005, Shusuke Kaneko directed the 11th episode on Ultraman Max, choosing to include a scene of children playing with toys of Gamera and Godzilla as a reference to the films he had directed in both franchises.
 (Note: Kaneko received permission from both Kadokawa and Shōgo Tomiyama for this scene; however, due to copyright issues, the scene was removed from the DVD release.)
 Ayako Fujitani also made an appearance as a guest in the episode.

 On the other hand, Kaneko's attempt to make Gamera to appear in his live-film adaptation of Minna Agechau (1985), which originally intended to involve Kazunori Ito and use the aforementioned Gappa, and Shinji Higuchi indirectly participated in.
 The film included various vulgar references to classic characters such as Godzilla, King Ghidorah, Mother of Ultra, Indiana Jones, and below-mentioned Bruce Lee, however Tokuma Shoten turned this down while using Mother of Ultra eventually resulted in Kaneko's connections with Tsuburaya Production, and influenced productions of The Samurai (jp), and the below-mentioned scrapped Ultra Q project and Ultraman Max, whose productions are related to the Heisei Gamera trilogy.
 (Note: As it was a Nikkatsu film, Kaneko originally intended to use Gappa, however Gappa's suits were already nonexistent.
 Then a stakeholder of Tokuma Shoten (Daiei) instead suggested to use Gamera and negotiate with Daiei for two reasons; the close intercompany relationship since the Dainichi Eihai and its distributions of Gamera vs. Zigra and other films and their studios in Chōfu were nearby.
-Masaichi Nagata and Eiji Tsuburaya had also associated with Nikkatsu before Daiei Film since early 1930s.
+Masaichi Nagata and Eiji Tsuburaya had also associated with Nikkatsu before Daiei Film since the early 1930s.
 However, Daiei was dissatisfied with Chiho Katsura's idea to introduce sexual interactions to involve Gamera to protect the images of the character.
 Therefore, they picked one of rental kaiju suits by Ex Productions, who have participated in Gamera and Daiei productions, and changed Gamera (Daiei)-related aspects and appointed a voice actor of The Monster Kid.)
+(Note: Akio Jissoji's Ultraman video film (jp) influenced the direction of Gamera: Super Monster, and the two films were double featured in Nagoya.
+Jissoji later directed the 1990 Ultra Q movie (jp) based on the scrapped project by Shusuke Kaneko and Kazunori Ito and Shinji Higuchi; it was one of predecessors of the Heisei Gamera trilogy that Kaneko and Ito reused some of their ideas of the Ultra Q project for the Heisei Gamera trilogy.
+Jissoji also participated in Ultraman Max, and Tokyo: The Last Megalopolis; Yasunori Katō later formed minor connections with Gamera and Daimajin, and Tomoo Haraguchi and Toshio Miike and Shinji Higuchi gained expertise from the 1988 film and used them for the Heisei Gamera trilogy.)